Cyklet/VidLoader/README.md

 ## Description

 *VidLoader* is a framework used to download HLS streams.
-The main purpose of this library is to explain how to download and play an encrypted stream without internet connection through *AVFoundation*, it has as a base the process described on the [Stack Overflow](https://stackoverflow.com/questions/45670774/playing-offline-hls-with-aes-128-encryption-ios/45957045#45957045).
+The main purpose of this library is to explain how to download  an encrypted stream through *AVFoundation* and play it without internet connection.
+It has as a base the process described on the [Stack Overflow](https://stackoverflow.com/questions/45670774/playing-offline-hls-with-aes-128-encryption-ios/45957045#45957045).

-The library also can be used in the projects through Carthage, CocoaPods or added manually.
+The library can also be used in the projects through Carthage, CocoaPods or added manually.

 To check how everything works you can run the *VidLoaderExample*, install pods and set up URL for the master **.m3u8** file in the `VideoListDataProvider` -> `generateDefaultItems` -> `defaultURL` property.